Study Abroad Program Overview

 mid-June to early July.

-Students are required to live in LSE housing.
+Students are strongly encouraged to live in LSE housing.
 There are many options with various amenities, price differences, and locations.
 The LSE website has full descriptions plus photos of all accommodations offered.
 You are responsible to reserve and pay for your own housing directly to the LSE housing office.
 If you want a double room, you must reserve it with your own chosen roommate and make arrangements for both of you to pay your share.
 LSE will not assign a roommate.

 More Information on Housing